tomita-ychr/simple-selenium-checker/README.md

 Specify the expected value.
 When the target is form element (except textarea), compare with value, otherwise with inner text. checkbox and radio can handle multiple elements together.

-If you specify a value with the HTML attribute name as the key after the `attr_` prefix, it will be compared with the value of that attribute.
+If you set the return value of the attr function, it will be compared with the value of that attribute.

 #### samples